imylonas/titanic/README.md

-This is Titanc from Kaggle!
+This is my first project, Titanic from Kaggle!!
+It is one easy project but basic.
+Have fun!!